mikethomashaber/blog/_posts/2017-11-13-Coaching off Drama.markdown

  * Clean Setup
 * Putting it all together
 * Links to Oshry's Seeing Systems.
 Basements in Drama.
+* Strenght Finder
+  * Do some strengths have easy entry onto the Drama Trianle through strengths basements

 ## Karpman Drama Triangle